JustinLaurel/notes-app/README.md

-App about 80% complete, functionality will be added & bugs fixed in the order:
+App about 80% complete, functionality to be added & bugs fixed in the order:
 - App will be made responsive
 - Pad is somewhat buggy.
 Switching routes from Pad to Notes and back will erase all current state from Pad, including Undo/Redo history
 - Implement checkbox to mark note as completed, and 'delete all completed notes' button